semanticarts/gist/docs/gistStyleGuide.md

 These annotations help the user understand the use and meaning of the term, and prevent definitions from becoming lengthy and unstructured. `skos:definition` is expected to provide a definition, not lengthy usage notes or examples.
 These should instead be included in a `skos:scopeNote` or `skos:example`, respectively.

+Negative examples should be prefaced by the text "Negative example:" or "Negative examples:".
+For example, the definition of `gist:LivingThing` includes `skos:example "Negative examples: fictional life forms such as unicorns or Mickey Mouse."`

-Occasionally a definition can hardly be understood at all without an example or two, in which case they can be included.
+Occasionally a definition can hardly be understood at all without an example or two, in which case they can be included in the `skos:definition`.
 For example, the term `ResearchProduct` might be defined as "An output of a research project, such as a document or spreadsheet."

 *Use where relevant*